Anaminus/roblox-library/modules/Binstruct/README.md

         Defaults to 1.

         The zero for this type is an empty array.

+    {"vector", any, TypeDef, level: number?}
+        A dynamically sized list of unnamed fields.

+        The first parameter is the *size* of the vector, which indicates the name of a field in the parent struct from which the size is determined.
+Evaluates to 0 if this field cannot be determined or is a non-number.

+        The second parameter is the type of each element in the vector.

+        If the *level* field is specified, then it indicates the ancestor struct where *size* will be searched.
+If *level* is less than 1 or greater than the number of ancestors, then *size* evaluates to 0.
+        Defaults to 1.

+        The zero for this type is an empty vector.

     {"instance", string, ...{any?, TypeDef}}
         A Roblox instance.
 The first parameter is the name of a Roblox class.